Detained Individuals

 Detained Consultation

-To determine if The Law Office of Rosina C. Stambaugh can assist the individual detained, our office must first complete a consultation (prison visit) before agreeing to take a case.
-Please click the link below and complete the form.
-Once this form has been submitted, our office will meet with the detainee and assess his or her case.
-Our office will then contact you to discuss the detainee’s options, eligibility for bond and explain the next steps.
+To determine if The Law Office of Rosina C. Stambaugh can assist the individual detained, our office must first complete a pre-paid consultation (prison visit) before agreeing to take a case.
+All consultations are completed with the detainee.
+Once the attorney has met with the detainee, our office will then contact you to discuss the detainee’s options, eligibility for bond and explain the next steps.
+Contact us today to schedule the consultation. (we cand add an intake forms but it needs to be noted that consultations are not scheduled unless payment is made).